 Pizzaiola literally translates to “in pizza style”.
-Usually it is a dish with meat braised in a tomato sauce, potato pizzaiola is a layered cheese and tomato sauce casserole.
-The result is more lasagna-like, however, adding some pizza toppings to the layers results in a unique and delicious dish.
+Usually, it is a dish with meat braised in a tomato sauce.
+However, this potato pizzaiola is a layered cheese, potato and tomato sauce casserole.
+The resulting dish is a cross between lasagna and scalloped potatoes.

-Potato pizzaiola is an absolute favourite around my house.
+Pizzaiola is an absolute favourite around my house.
 My kids love it and I love it too!
-There are so many reasons to love pizzaiola:
+Here are just a few reasons to make potato pizzaiola:

-- It’s a good grain free alternative to lasagna.
-And slicing potatoes is easier than pre-cooking gluten free lasagna noodles.
+- It’s a good grain-free alternative to lasagna.
+And if you have a good mandoline, slicing potatoes is easier than pre-cooking lasagna noodles.

-- Pizzaiola is a good dish to use up kefir cheese.
+- Kefir Cheese: I actually created this recipe as a way to use up kefir cheese.
 (Something I accidentally make about once a month!)
+Just replace the ricotta with homemade kefir cheese.

 Pizzaiola roughly translates to “in pizza-style.”
-Potato pizzaiola is a layered potato dish made with a flavourful tomato sauce and cheese.
-It is a comforting and delicious casserole that is a favourite with pretty much everyone.
+This potato pizzaiola is a casserole made with layers of potato, tomato sauce and cheese.
+It is a comforting and delicious dish that is sure to be a favourite.

 - Prep Time: 30 mins